gathuitapius/alx-low_level_programming/0x00-hello_world/README.md

-This is a low level programmming project in C
+This is a hello world project.